Summer Camp FAQs

 What if my child has allergies, medical conditions, or other special needs?

 We are a nut-free camp!!
 Please fill out all of the relevant information on our medical form(s).
-Be sure to speak with your child’s counselors and feel free to contact camp directors David or Karl if you have specific questions or information you would like us to know prior to your child attending camp.
+Be sure to speak with your child’s counselors and feel free to contact our camp directors.
+If you have specific questions or information you would like us to know prior to your child attending camp.
 We want to make 1870 Farm Summer Camp a wonderful and positive experience for each and every camper.
 Let us know how we can make that happen for your child!